sse-secure-systems/connaisseur/docs/getting_started.md

 In case you need help, feel free to reach out via [GitHub Discussions](https://github.com/sse-secure-systems/connaisseur/discussions) :wave:

+!!! info
-> :octicons-light-bulb-16: **Note**: As more than only public keys can be used to validate integrity and provenance of an image, we refer to these trust anchors in a generalized form as *trust roots*.
+    As more than only public keys can be used to validate integrity and provenance of an image, we refer to these trust anchors in a generalized form as *trust roots*.

 ## Requirements